CarleneCannon-Conner/hackernews-node/README.md

 Make not of token

-In some of the following queries, mutations and subscriptions you will need to mimic being logged in, to do so:
+In some of the following requests you will need to mimic being logged in, to do so:

-In HTTP HEADERS add, replacing `__TOKEN__` with noted token
+In HTTP HEADERS add the following, replacing `__TOKEN__` with the previously noted token
 ```
 {
   "Authorization": "Bearer __TOKEN__"
 }
 ```

-TODO: Evaluate if any more of these queries etc should also require authentication
+TODO: Evaluate if any more of these requests ought to also require authentication

 ##### 4. Post a link (requires token)

 ```
 mutation {
-  login(email: "bob@example.com",
-  password: "Pa$$w0rd") {
-    token
-    user {
+  post(url: "www.example.com",
+  description: "My first post") {
     id
-      email
-      name
-    }
+    url
+    description
   }
 }
 ```